siddharthroy12/Portfolio-website/content/blogs/build-a-free-blog-with-next-js-and-netlify-cms.md

 > a blockquote
 ```

-Before listing our newly created blog on my Home Page we have to install a library to parse the "front matter"
+Before listing our newly created blog on my Home Page we have to install a library to parse the "front matter".

 ```shell
 npm install gray-matter